KPI of the Day – Sustainability: % Consumption of recycled paper

 - It takes 1,200 kg of recycled fibers to produce 1,000 kg of cocoon recycled paper, as opposed to 2,500 kg of wood to make 1,000 kg of virgin fiber paper

-There are several initiatives which organizations could implement to increase the value and impact of this KPI:
+There are several initiatives that organizations could implement to increase the value and impact of this KPI:

 - Opting for post-consumer recycled fiber products when possible, as they have higher environmental benefits